JMJAJ/FastFileSearch/README.md

 - Worst case time complexity: O(M + N)
 Where M is the length of the text and N is the length of the pattern.

+Multi-threaded search implementation ensures optimal performance on modern multi-core processors.

 ## Requirements

 - Windows
 - DirectX 11 capable graphics card
 - Visual Studio 2019 or later (for building)
+- CMake 3.15 or later

+## Contributing

+Contributions are welcome!
+Please feel free to submit pull requests with new features or bug fixes.

+## License

+This project is open source and available under the MIT License.